mirkosertic/MogwaiERDesignerNG/README_SQUIRREL.txt

 is finished, you can view, format, modify and export your database as XML, PNG, GIF, JPEG, SVG.

+Upgrade

+Please make sure hat before installing a new version of Mogwai ERDesigner NG into Squirrel, every jar added by the older installation is removed and replaced with the newer version!

 Have fun!

 For problems and comments, please use the issue tracker hosted at